blopker/djdt-flamegraph/README.rst

 Features
 --------

-* Uses https://github.com/brendangregg/FlameGraph to generate a flamegraph right in a debug panel.
+* Uses https://github.com/brendangregg/FlameGraph to generate a flamegraph right in the debug panel.

 Install
 -------